 When to take your dog or cat to the vet

 Just like humans, some dogs and cats may be allergic to insect stings.
-For this reason, your pet should be closely monitored for the next few hours, and be taken to the vets immediately if there are any signs of:
+For this reason, closely monitor your pet for the next few hours, and take them to the vets immediately if there are any signs of:

 - Severe swelling